 Berlin is also home to a number of interesting accelerators, incubators and company builders, creating a thriving and supportive environment for budding entrepreneurs.

 Rocket Internet is undoubtedly the most famous company builder from Berlin and one of the city’s largest employers.
 Founded by the three Samwer brothers, the incubator, which runs a company cloning business model, was valued at €6.5 billion when it IPO’d in 2015.
 Rocket has invested in or launched some of Berlin’s biggest companies, including Delivery Hero, Zalando and Wimdu.

 Some other notable examples of incubators and accelerators include Factory, which partners with Google to provide events and training, Microsoft Ventures, hub:raum, and Axel Springer Plug and Play.
 As for coding bootcamps and schools, Berlin’s Spiced Academy, is leading the pack, offering intensive fullstack web development and data analytics courses, from its airy loftspace in Schöneberg.

 Berlin’s low cost of living and creative culture has attracted national and international tech talent but more recent increases in the cost of living and the demand for apartments generally means securing your spot in the right location can be quite a battle.
 This begs the question where is the best place to live in Berlin if you want to work in a startup?

 Well, the answer is anywhere along the U2 U-bahn line.
-A whopping 38% of Berlin’s startups are along this line which runs from west to east across the city.
+A whopping 38% of Berlin’s startups are along this line which runs from west to east across the city, and you can find excellent coworking spaces along the U-bahn as well.
 At Rosa Luxemburg Platz alone, which lies close to the famous Silicon Allee, we counted 13 startups.